 (They look out intently, then at each other with the same severity and viciousness.
 No breathing.
 Lizard-like tongue movements and shrieks instead.
 Hungry, destructive, and untethered to any particular victim.)

 (THE BEAUTIFUL ONE brings on the bathroom.
 He looks around, looks briefly at himself in the mirror, reassures himself that his face has not changed, and leaves.
 It is empty.
-Then, one by one, WOMEN 1, 2, AND 3 roll in through the window into the bathroom.
-They are unsuccessfully trying to be slick and sneaky.
+Then, one by one, WOMEN 1, 2, AND 3 roll in through the window.
+They are trying, unsuccessfully, to be slick and sneaky.
 Once in the bathroom, they catch their breath.)

 WOMAN 1